Gyebro/synacor-challenge/README.md

 ### Code 1 and 2: Booting up

-After reading the *arch-spec* and submitting the *1st code*, I've started the challenge by implementing all op-codes and then booting up the system (Source code at this point: https://github.com/Gyebro/synacor-challenge/commit/8003ba6d45287ef0a0862f0733844efce3fc6c89 ).
+After reading the *arch-spec* and submitting the *1st code*, I've started the challenge by implementing all op-codes and then booting up the system.
+Source code at this point: [8003ba6](https://github.com/Gyebro/synacor-challenge/commit/8003ba6d45287ef0a0862f0733844efce3fc6c89).
 The program greeted me with the following message:

     Welcome to the Synacor Challenge!